How To Teach About Peer-On-Peer Abuse In Primary Schools

 Children should know…

-• that healthy friendships are positive and welcoming and do not make others feel lonely or excluded.
+• Healthy friendships are positive and welcoming and do not make others feel lonely or excluded.

-• that in school and broader society, they can expect to be treated with respect by others and that, in turn, they should show due respect to others, including those in positions of authority.
+• In school and broader society, they can expect to be treated with respect by others and that, in turn, they should show due respect to others, including those in positions of authority.

-• about the concept of privacy and its implications for both children and adults, including that it is not always right to keep secrets if they relate to being safe.
+• The concept of privacy and its implications for both children and adults, including that it is not always right to keep secrets if they relate to being safe.

-• that each person’s body belongs to them and the differences between appropriate and inappropriate or unsafe physical or other contacts.
+• Each person’s body belongs to them and the differences between appropriate and inappropriate or unsafe physical or other contacts.

 The Kapow Primary RSE and PSHE curriculum supports schools to deliver these crucial topics, and the following lessons address factors related to sexual harassment: